danyaljj/sahand/Readme.md

 Note that you can write your own client in your favorite language and send calls to the server.

 ## Supported metrics
- To see what is supported, import `SimilarityType` object.
+ To see what is supported, import `SimilarityNames` object.
 Here is a list:

  | Metric    | Explanation                           | Paper?                                                              |
  |-----------|---------------------------------------|---------------------------------------------------------------------|